kb-dk/solr-and-snippets/corpus_analysis/README.md

 Church in his tutorial.

 I do not claim that there is anything novel or even significant in this text.
-I am not sure I really know what a sonnet is.
+I am not even sure I really know what a sonnet is.

 ## Finding poems